George Floyd: Links to Christian Chronicle videos and stories

 “In a time of civic unrest, when our country is torn apart because of racial injustices and systemic oppression … it is our Christian duty to exercise our faith through prayer,” said Orlander Thomas, minister for the Southside Church of Christ in Durham, N.C.

-Prayer, added Thomas, who moderated the gathering, is a vital part of the difficult work required to “dismantle the wickedness and evil and sin that is at work behind these social injustices.”
+Prayer, added Thomas, who moderated the meeting, is vital to “dismantle the wickedness and evil and sin that is at work behind these social injustices.”

 • In Memphis, Tenn., where King was assassinated on April 4, 1968, White minister Josh Ross and Black minister Jimmy L. Stokes II convened “an honest discussion … on racial injustice, the Holy Spirit, unity and why #BlackLivesMatter.”